sb2nov/mac-setup/Docker/README.md

 ### Installation

+There are two ways to install Docker

-These are the steps to install docker using brew
+Option 1: These are the steps to install docker using brew

 * Install the docker and docker machine from brew